Downloading Safe Assignments

 (page opens in new tab or window).
 In other words, you've created an assignment in Blackboard, so that all student submissions will be checked against a database of other submitted papers and online sources, to determine the "originality" of the submitted work.
 It's possible that you have also seen the help sheet on

 Viewing Originality Reports (page opens in new tab or window) for information about how to interpret those matching percentages and originality reports.
-Above the spreadsheet, on the top-left side of the View SafeAssignment page, you'll see a Download All Submission button.
+Just above the spreadsheet, you'll see a Download button.
 Click on that button to download all the submitted essays as a single compressed ZIP file:

 - Depending on your operating system and the browser you are using, you may see a dialog box, asking you if you want to save or to open the file.
 We recommend clicking on the Save button to save the ZIP file to your hard drive:

 - On Macs, the file will be saved to the default loccation, which is usually the desktop.
 For PCs, Windows will present you with a dialog box, asking you where you want to save the file.
 Find the most appropriate folder on your hard drive (depending on how you organize your files), and click on the Save button to save the Zip file there: